PhoenicisOrg/phoenicis/docs/_pages/home.md

 permalink: /
 ---

-**Phoenicis** is a tool to manage Windows applications in Non-Windows environments (e.g. Linux/Mac OS).
-It is the successor of PlayOnLinux 4.
+**Phoenicis** is a tool to manage non-native (e.g. Windows) applications in Non-Windows environments (e.g. Linux/Mac OS).
+It is the successor of PlayOnLinux/PlayOnMac 4.

 Phoenicis aims at being the one stop shop platform for non-native applications.
 To achieve this goal, it focuses on two main principles:
 * extensibility